A Doctor’s Tale Of Living Debt Free – No Mortgage

 - What they value

 Most that live in expensive homes and drive high end cars typically don’t have much wealth.
-The majority of those that live in upscale neighborhoods are strapped with debt.
+The majority of those that live in upscale neighborhoods are strapped with debt such as credit card debt and large car payments.

 Many Americans have it wrong.
 They think that high income = wealth.